Manza Onsen Ski Resort

 Manza Onsen Snow

 Manza Onsen receives a very respectable amount of snow, although by Nagano and Niigata standards, it’s a bit short handed at 7 metres on average per season.
 It sits behind Yoketeyama (2,300m) of Shiga Kogen, which may steal some of the precipitation during northerly storms.
 The high elevation of Manza Onsen Ski Resort (1,648-1,994m) contributes to excellent snow quality during the height of winter, but the slopes are mostly south facing so spring conditions can come early.
-At least the Sunday area of Manza is west facing.
+At least the oft closed area of Manza is west facing.

 Where is Manza Onsen Gunma?